DavidSilveraGabriel/EEG-classification/README.md

     Test Accuracy: 70.5%

 ```
-clearly the model was overfitted, not being able to generalize well the test and validation data
+clearly, the model is overfitted, not being able to generalize the test and validation data well enough

 # Conclutions